sbt/website/src/reference/03-Howto/02-Howto-Customizing-Paths.md

 > **Note**: This directory should only contain unmanaged sources, which are
 > sources that are manually created and managed.
 See
-> /Howto/generatefiles for working with automatically generated sources.
+> [Generating Files][Howto-Generating-Files] for working with automatically generated sources.

 ### Add an additional resource directory